MyCryptoCheckout/wordpress/readme.txt

 * New currency: eBitcoin EBTC
 * Fix woocommerce_settings_get_option error on some installs.
+* Fix Woocommerce checkout "optional" text.
+It should be required, of course.
 * Currency disabled: NEO
 * Fix removal of thousands separator when sending the amount to the API.